Back

 Signing in with Face ID: easier than we thought

-It was the first app in which we needed to integrate signing in via Face ID, so we thought it would be difficult.
+It was the first app that we needed to integrate signing in via Face ID, so we thought it would be challenging.
 We wouldn’t call it a must-have feature for a breathing app, but the client insisted on adding it.
-We scheduled the work for two full days but managed to finish everything in one day: it turned out to be a lot easier.
-We made it so that the app can scan a device to find out whether it has a Face ID/Touch ID or not.
+We scheduled the work for two full days but managed to finish everything in one day as it turned out to be a lot easier.
+We made it so that the app can scan a device to find out whether it has a Face ID/Touch ID, or not.
 If the device has Face ID — the app will offer to use it, if the device has Touch ID — the app will propose using the user’s finger instead, or if the device has nothing like this — it will ask the user to think up a simple code.

 healthcare app development